HTTP Errors in Web Hosting: What Do Error 403, 500, 502 & Co. Mean?

 • Temporarily disable plugins or web application firewalls for testing

-• Contact support with the affected URL
+• Contact support and provide the affected URL

 429 – Too Many Requests